Home Law Advice Insurance Advice Community

 Member

-You're lucky they didn't charge you extra! (for the extra protein)
+You're lucky they didn't charge you extra! (for the extra protein):)

-Originally Posted by Mind Star
+Mind Star said:

 What is the name of your state?
 New York